clewisdavis/Advanced-React/sick-fits/frontend/React-Advanced-Notes.md

 }
 ```

-- The hook looks like this
+- The hook looks like this, in the `useForm` library

 ```JAVASCRIPT
 import { useState } from 'react';